eriscrypt/HyperX-Quadcast-MacOS/README.md

 1. Download **QuadCast RGB.app** from [Releases](../../releases)
 2. Extract the archive
 3. Drag **QuadCast RGB** to the **Applications** folder
+4. **Important**: Right-click on the app and select **Open** (or go to System Settings → Privacy & Security and click "Open Anyway")
+   - This is required because the app is not notarized by Apple
+   - You only need to do this once
-4. Launch from Launchpad or Finder
+5. Launch from Launchpad or Finder

 ### Method 2: Build from source